 Certain breeds may be more susceptible to diseases or have shorter lifespans, which can affect their egg production.
 It's important to choose breeds that are known for their good health and longevity in order to maximize your egg production.Choosing the Right Feed

 Non-GMO feeds, on the other hand, do not contain genetically modified organisms, which have been linked to various health issues in animals.
 By providing your chickens with a diet that is free from harmful chemicals and additives, you are promoting their overall well-being and maximizing their egg production potential.
-So, when choosing the right feed for your chickens, opt for organic or non-GMO options to ensure they are getting the best nutrition possible.
+So, when choosing the right feed for your chickens, opt for organic or non-GMO options to ensure they are getting the best nutrition possible and adhere to necessary biosecurity measures to prevent disease.

 Maintaining Chicken Health and Behavior